-(b) Merchandise Discount
+(c) Merchandise Discount

 The Company provides a merchandise discount for its employees.
 The Named Executive Officers were provided a discount of 33% for purchases at Nordstrom full-line stores and Nordstrom.com and 20% for purchases at Nordstrom Rack stores, Nordstromrack.com/HauteLook and our restaurants.
-A 40% discount is available at certain times of the year on specified merchandise.
-The merchandise discount provided to the Named Executive Officers is the same as for all other eligible management and high-performing nonmanagement employees of the Company.
-The amounts reported are the total discounts the Named Executive Officers received on their Nordstrom purchases during the fiscal year.
+A 40% discount is available at certain times of the year on specific merchandise.
+The merchandise discount provided to the Named Executive Officers is the same as for all other eligible management and high-performing non-management employees of the Company.
+The amounts reported are the total discount the Named Executive Officers received on their Nordstrom purchases during the fiscal year.
+The Company provides the same merchandise discount program for its Board of Directors, as described on page 17.

-(c) 401(k) Plan Company Match
+(d) 401(k) Plan Company Match